thinkty/D-OTA/README.md

 detools create_patch --compression heatshrink old-image new-image patch-name
 ```

+The patch tools are all contained within the [components](https://github.com/thinkty/D-OTA/tree/main/components) directory.

 ## Usage

 Run `make menuconfig` to configure the project with the `sdkconfig` file, and make sure to save it.